OlivierLD/raspberry-coffee/http-client-paradigm/src/main/python-skeletons/tcp-chat/README.md

 You need the clients and the server to be on a network where they can see each other, obviously.

 ### Requirements
 Written for python3.
-This should work everywhere Python3 runs.
+This should work everywhere python3 runs.
-Required modules
+Required modules:
 - `socket`
 - `sys`
 - `traceback`